 Set the gas appliance in its desired location.
 Drop a plumb bob down from the ceiling to the position of the appliance flue exit, and mark the location where the vent will penetrate the ceiling.
 Drill a small hole at this point.
 Next, drop a plumb bob from the roof to the hole previously drilled in the ceiling, and mark the spot where the vent will penetrate the roof.
 Determine if ceiling joists, roof rafters, or other framing will obstruct the venting system.
-You may wish to relocate the appliance, or to offset, as shown in Figure 5.12 to avoid cutting loadbearing members.
+You may wish to relocate the appliance, or to offset, as shown in Figure 5.13 on page16, to avoid cutting loadbearing members.
+When location is determined, drill small hole.

 To install the round support box/wall thimble cover in a flat ceiling, cut a 10 in.
 (254mm) square hole in the ceiling, centered on the hole drilled in Step 2.
-Frame the hole as shown in Figure 5.13.
+Frame the hole as shown in Figure 5.14.